 Access to the International P2 MLCP will be via a new intersection to be constructed on Airport Drive, south of the Airport Drive and Nancy Bird Way roundabout.
-The proposed new intersection will be positioned between the existing International P1 MLCP and the International P2 MLCP, and is proposed to provide access to both the International P1 and International P2 MLCPs (either on grade or ramp).
+The proposed new intersection will be positioned adjacent to the existing International P1 MLCP and the International P2 MLCP, and is proposed to provide access to both the International P1 and International P2 MLCP and on-grade parking.
 During detailed design the positioning of this access point may change, however not the detriment of the car parks nor roads functions.